-The principles of universal design making a home as easy to live in as it is beautiful can allow older adults to live independently longer.
+The principles of universal design involve making a home easier to live in and can allow older adults to live independently longer.

-Not thrilled with the prospect of moving during their older years, baby boomers Lew and Ellen Petticrew added universal design features to their Charlotte, North Carolina dream house.
-When relocating to Virginia, middle-agers Dean and Betsy Frazen bought a life-span-design home because it felt comfortable and homey.
-And New Yorker Rosemary Bakker made simple modifications to her mother's home, enabling her mother to live independently for an additional eight years.
+Not thrilled with the prospect of moving during their older years, baby boomers Lew and Ellen added universal design features to their Charlotte, North Carolina dream house.
+When relocating to Virginia, middle-agers Dean and Betsy bought a life-span-design home because it felt comfortable and homey.
+And New Yorker Rosemary made simple modifications to her mother's home, enabling her mother to live independently for an additional 8 years.

-"We're planning ahead for our empty nest and retirement years," says Ellen Petticrew.
+"We're planning ahead for our empty nest and retirement years," says Ellen.
 "But a lot of the decisions were made for aesthetic reasons."

 Unobtrusive, attractive, and practical, universal design creates environments with minimal hazards that people of all ages and abilities will find useful.
 Many elements decrease the need for bending, lifting, or reaching, but the term also applies to consumer products designed for simplicity and convenience.